 The human skulls that I paint call upon fragments of the past.
 A history of life and death, humour and tragedy, truth and lies.
 My paintings are of the living dead and of the dead living, as though the soul continues to exist as a shadow that takes root elsewhere.
 This life and death duo continues to fascinate me, as if from a magical and ancient past they create hidden storms that rend and possess the unconsciousness.

 I construct classical portraits and figural compositions that openly reference a Stygian, sardonic lineage from Bosch to Ensor.
-Unearthing the ancient tradition of Memento Mori (translation, Remember your mortality) and Dutch 16th century Vanitas art, my puppets perform on an evil stage where there is no confession, only killing and hatred for humanity.
-But in amongst the grim warning, ‘The Hit List’ conveys a strong sense of humour which is parallel to the skull itself that looks as though it smiles in death.
+Unearthing the ancient tradition of Memento Mori (translation, Remember your mortality) and Dutch 16th century Vanitas art, my puppets perform on an intense stage where there is no confession, but grim warnings.
+They at times convey a strong sense of humour which is parallel to the skull itself that looks as though it smiles in death.
 Or as beasts in nature that bare their teeth in anger their smile appears passive but behind it lurks the deadly truth.